 Two Jews' Review 'Our Idiot Brother' And Only One Gets The Joke (Video)

-Paul Rudd is Ned Rochlin, an organic farmer, who sees the good in everyone.
-So when a policeman comes up to him at a local Farmers Market and begs Ned to sell him some weed, he's only to happy to oblige.
-Afterall, Ned felt sorry for the cop, who said he was suffering from job-related stress.
+'Two Jews On Film' By Joan Alperin-Schwartz: Paul Rudd is Ned Rochlin, an organic farmer, who sees the good in everyone.
+So when a policeman comes up to him at a local Farmers Market and begs Ned to sell him some weed, he's only too happy to oblige.
+After all, Ned felt sorry for the cop, who said he was suffering from job-related stress.
 Now what does Ned get for this act of compassion?
 He gets busted and sent to prison, of course.
-Afterall, this is a comedy...
+After all, this is a comedy...

 So now that Ned is homeless and dogless, he has no choice but to move back to his childhood home in Long Island, where his sweet mother, Irene (Shirley Knight) welcomes him with open arms.